Pineapple Casserole is a classic southern side dish especially at Easter. Pineapple, crackers and cheese combine to make the tastiest side to ham!

 HOW TO MAKE PINEAPPLE CASSEROLE:

 Turn heat up to high and let mixture to come to a boil and thicken.
 Continue to whisk.
 Once thickened take off heat.
-Drain pineapple tidbits thoroughly, setting aside ½ cup of the juice.
-Add drained pineapple chunks to pot and stir.
+Drain pineapple tidbits thoroughly, setting aside 1/2 cup of the juice.
+Add drained tidbits to the pot and stir.

 Bake in oven for about 30-35 minutes (until topping is golden brown.)